ColtonDx/Python-ToolLauncher/README.md

 **Config Format**

 ToolLauncher.conf should use INI format.
-Each section defines a tool with a label, URL, and optional description.
+Each section defines a tool with a URL or Path, optional label, and optional description.
+Tools will be in columns defined by the category.

 Example: